-Think about this…Every time we act or think, we are more likely to repeat the same behavior.
+Think about this…Every time we act or think, we are more likely to repeat the same behaviour.

 Our behaviour is just the ‘output’ or response to the ‘input’ or stimuli which your brain has absorbed and processed.
-Now, I don’t want to get too airy fairy on you but many people believe they are largely the products of their environments and biological inheritance and this is their blueprint for acting out their whole life.
+Now, I don’t want to get too airy-fairy on you, but many people believe they are largely the products of their environments and biological inheritance, and this is their blueprint for acting out their whole life.
 Even until the last few decades, scientists believed that the neural pathways in our brains, created by repeated thoughts and actions, were hard-wired after a certain childhood age.
 But modern research and neuroscience, reveals that the brain has neuroplasticity, meaning it can be changed, or rewired.
-This is exciting stuff for us to tap into (and what my injury rehabilitation is based on) and learn more about formation of new habits.
+This is exciting stuff for us to tap and learn more about the formation of new habits.

 Seriously, how cool and powerful is that!

 In a sense, it’s the act of unlearning a behaviour first with strategic tools that can help develop new habits.
 Think, wiping the slate clean than repainting over it, this is the way we need to approach breaking free of unwanted patterns.

 So, what can you do to help shift the change in your mind to more positive thoughts and rewire what we once thought was ‘us’?

 Here are 5 tools you can start using now to creating a new habit:

 Don’t believe what you think … Recognise those negative thoughts.
 Catch the way you talk to yourself, is there a lot of negative chatter?
 Is there a self-defeating pattern going on?
 About your body, successes or worthiness?
 Don’t over analyse it, don’t judge it.
 Just recognize it and allow it to pass.
 Be a conscious observer of your thoughts without judgement.

 2) With each negative thought, bring a positive one to match